-The Designated Counselors, those with "Reporting Responsibilities (II-A($\frac{4}{4}$ d)), AAO and DIO are not obligated to elicit names or include names in the Situation Report where the Complainant has requested anonymity.
-If names are known, the reporting employee will consider the Complainant's wishes as to whether or not to include them in the report.
-However, where the allegation alleges sexual violence or the threat of sexual violence, then the Situation Report must include names where these are known.
+- 1. The Designated Counselors, those with "Reporting Responsibilities" (policy item II(B)(1)), AAO and DIO are not obligated to elicit names or include names in the Situation Report where the Complainant has requested anonymity.
+If names are known, the reporting employee will consider the Complainant's wishes as to whether or not to include them in the report. - 2.
 Every possible effort will be made to maintain the confidentiality of the Complainant and Respondent.
-However, absolute confidentiality cannot be guaranteed.

-See Appendix D for a full explanation of the College's policy on confidentiality.
+However, absolute confidentiality cannot be guaranteed. - 3.
+See Appendix C for a full explanation of the College's policy on confidentiality.

-PART III.
+PART IV.
 COMPLAINT AND RESOLUTION PROCEDURES

-Part III of this policy sets out the Complaint procedure for the enforcement of this policy.
+Part IV of this policy sets out the Complaint procedure for the enforcement of this policy.
 There are two types of procedures: Informal and Formal.
 The latter is comprised of three stages.
 Allegations involving sexual assault cannot be resolved using Stage 1 or Stage 2, but must commence at Stage 3.